astraios/salt-master/README.md

 ### Environment variables

 * SALT_CONFIG_DIR=/data/config

 The default value is `/data/config`.
-You will have to mount a volume here or you will lose your changes if you destroy the container
+You will have to mount a volume here or you will lose your changes if you destroy the container.

 * SALT_LOG_LEVEL=warning